-The primary question of this work was to determine if particle mixing state could confound results when using the SP2 as a pre-filter for ice nucleation measurements.
-To answer this, we first had to determine (1) under what SP2 instrumental conditions are rBC particles fully vaporized, (2) what are the physical properties of the exhaust, and (3) if the SP2 laser affected pure INP proxies of biological particles, illite-rich dust, and BrC.
+The primary question of this work was to determine whether particle mixing state could confound results when using the SP2 as a pre-filter for ice nucleation measurements.
+To answer this, we first had to determine (1) under what SP2 instrumental conditions are rBC particles fully vaporized; (2) the physical properties of the exhaust; and (3) whether the SP2 laser affected pure INP proxies of biological particles, illite-rich dust, and BrC.
 Only then could we address the primary goal of determining the effect of the SP2 laser on mixed rBC-INP particles.

-3.1 Dependence of Aquadag® SP2 Exhaust Physical Properties on SP2 Operational Parameters
+3.1 Dependence of Aquadag[®] SP2 exhaust physical properties on SP2 operational parameters

-- To determine the effect of several SP2 operational parameters on the physical properties of rBC SP2 exhaust, we measured SP2 exhaust with the SMPS while sampling the incandescent material Aquadag®.
+To determine the effect of several SP2 operational parameters on the physical properties of rBC SP2 exhaust, we measured SP2 exhaust with the SMPS while sampling the incandescent material Aquadag®.
 To ensure the applicability of these results to other SP2 instruments, we first determined the absolute laser power needed to fully vaporize rBC particles in the SP2 laser.
-As noted by Schwartz et al. (2010), variations exist between each SP2 and even within one SP2 between separate optical alignments; thus, the absolute laser power in units of nW/(220-nm PSL), and not the voltage from the leakage detector, must be known.
-As shown in Figure 2, 125 nm (0.76 fg) size-selected Aquadag® particles pass through the SP2 cavity unaffected when the laser is off.
-At 130 nW/(220-nm PSL), the shoulder of a new particle peak arises at ~25 nm.
+As noted by Schwarz et al. (2010), variations exist between each SP2 and even within one SP2 between separate optical alignments; thus, the absolute laser power in units of nW/(220 nm PSL), and not the voltage from the leakage detector, must be known.
+As shown in Fig. 2, 125 nm (0.76 fg) size-selected Aquadag[®] particles pass through the SP2 cavity unaffected when the laser is off.
+At $130 \,\text{nW}/(220 \,\text{nm}\,\text{PSL})$, the shoulder of a new particle peak arises at $\sim 25 \text{ nm}$.
 The new particles are formed from either homogeneous nucleation or fragmentation of the original particle.
-At 370 nW/(220-nm PSL), the shoulder of the new particle peak is ~35 nm and the original particle is slightly ablated.
-As the laser power is increased, the resulting particles in the SP2 are further ablated, but the shoulder of the new particle peak plateaus at ~35 nm.
-At 930 nW/(220-nm PSL), the original particle is either fully - 35 vaporized, or ablated to a size below the new particle shoulder.
-Thus, we assume that the SP2 laser power is sufficient to completely remove the initial rBC particle at 930 nW/(220-nm PSL).
+At 370 nW/(220 nm PSL), the shoulder of the new particle peak is ~ 35 nm and the original particle is slightly ablated.
+As the laser power is increased, the resulting particles in the SP2 are further ablated, but the shoulder of the new particle peak plateaus at \sim 35 nm.
+At 930 nW/(220 nm PSL), the original particle is either fully vaporized or ablated to a size below the new particle shoulder.
+Thus, we assume that the SP2 laser power is sufficient to completely remove the initial rBC particle at 930 nW/(220 nm PSL).
 Electron microscopy results that support this are shown below.
-Thus, for future studies using the SP2 as a pre-filter for rBC, we recommend that the SP2 laser be, at minimum, 930 nW/(220-nm PSL).
-It is interesting to note that this minimum power to vaporization is over twice the value outlined by Schwartz et al. (2010) needed to detect 0.7 fg rBC particles with uniform efficiency.
+Thus, for future studies using the SP2 as a pre-filter for rBC, we recommend that the SP2 laser be, at minimum, 930 nW/(220 nm PSL).
+It is interesting to note that this minimum power to vaporization is over twice the value outlined by Schwarz et al. (2010) needed to detect 0.7 fg rBC particles with uniform efficiency.
 Thus, particles can be detected in the SP2 with uniform detection efficiency without vaporizing them, similar to pulsed laser-induced incandescence techniques (Michelsen et al., 2007, 2015).
-For all subsequent SP2-exhaust results, data was taken at an absolute laser power of at least at 930 nW/(220-nm PSL).
+For all subsequent SP2 exhaust results, data were taken at an absolute laser power of at least at 930 nW/(220 nm PSL).